 Not everyone’s release limit is the same.
-For example, having a better financial track record could mean also having a higher release limit.
+For example, having a better financial track record could mean also having amount of instantly available funds.
 Securing a higher release limit is dependent on your relationship with your financial institution, including the amount of time you’ve banked with them, average deposit amount, the status of your existing accounts and your overall banking behaviour.

-A point-of-sale limit is the daily amount you’re able to spend using your debit card, including your mobile wallet.
+Also known as a point-of-sale limit, a debit spending limit is the daily amount you’re able to spend using your debit card, including your mobile wallet.